lucamartucci/lucamartucci.github.io/_posts/2019-06-02-provesthisfalse.md

 ---
 layout: default
 permalink: /provesthisfalse/
-title: how to prove sth is wrong
+title: how to prove sth is wrong (proof by contradiction)
 tags: Proof
 ---